 • Press Release

-ISRI Hosts Congressional Fly-In Highlighting Recycling’s Essential Role
+ReMA Hosts Congressional Fly-In Highlighting Recycling’s Essential Role

 (Washington, DC) - The Institute of Scrap Recycling Industries (ISRI) is holding a virtual Congressional Fly-In for its members on Wednesday, October 14, to showcase the essential role recycling plays in the health of U.S. manufacturing and the economy.
 Without the raw materials that are processed into specification-grade commodities by the recycling industry, manufacturers would not be able to produce the products, goods, and other materials consumers use in everyday life.

-“The role of advocacy is critical in demonstrating the value of recycling to elected officials on every level,” said ISRI Chief Lobbyist Billy Johnson.
+“The role of advocacy is critical in demonstrating the value of recycling to elected officials on every level,” said ReMA Chief Lobbyist Billy Johnson.
 “ISRI and its members are grateful for the opportunity and look forward to providing insight on how recycling infrastructure in the U.S. touches almost every part of our economy.”

 Following the designation of recycling as an essential industry by the Cybersecurity and Infrastructure Agency (CISA) within the Department of Homeland Security, ISRI’s Congressional Fly-In will further highlight the industry’s supply of vital raw material feedstocks to the manufacturing sector such as steel, aluminum, copper, plastics, paper, and glass.